Learning to pick your battles may be your most important tool when trying to have a strong relationship with your teenager.

 You knew I would win this battle.
 You knew that your voice, your opinion, and your feelings had no merit this time around.
 I was heated and on a roll.
 I needed you to take responsibility for your mistakes and grow from them, yes.

-But honestly, looking back on this morning’s ugliness, I realize I was wrong.
+But honestly, looking back on this morning’s ugliness and tension, I realize I was wrong.

 I forgot the most important thing when raising teens.
 I forgot that you have to pick your battles.